Choosing the Perfect Boardroom Chairs for Your Meeting Space

 3. How big is the boardroom and how much space is there for the chairs?

 Planning furniture requirements is easier for new developments.
-For an existing boardroom, determining how much space is available will assist in selecting the most suitable chairs as shown in various installations detailed in our Project Portfolio.
+For an existing boardroom, determining how much space is available will assist in selecting the most suitable chairs.
+For typical boardroom installations, see our Project Portfolio where we showcase various options.

 1. Traditional Boardrooms

 The term “Boardroom” is more old school.
-It is typically a room where a group of people meet on a planned regular basis, for example the Board of the company or organization.
+It is typically a room where a group of people meet on a planned regular basis, for example the Board of the company or organisation.
 Traditionally, the boardroom would have a large wooden desk located in the centre with large puffy chairs surrounding the table.
 The décor often includes paintings on the walls, a counter for making coffee, a bar fridge and an audio-visual system.
 In a traditional boardroom, the chairs and other fittings are large and luxurious, and aesthetics often outweigh functionality.
-Hybrid Work – Is the office and boardroom still relevant?

 2. Contemporary Boardrooms